jared-nishikawa/after-hours/standard_library/json/README.md

     loaded_data = json.load(f)
 ```

-Note: some markup languages interpret or record these nested dictionaries and lists in a conveniently presentable way.
+Unrelated sidenote: some markup languages interpret or record these nested dictionaries and lists in a conveniently presentable way.

 For example, the data above could be represented like this:
 ```yaml